-- Email is the only means of electronic communication to be used between staff and pupils / staff and parents (in both directions).
+- Purple Mash, Email and Parent Mail are the only means of electronic communication to be used between staff and pupils / staff and parents (in both directions).
 Use of a different platform must be approved in advance by the data-protection officer / headteacher in advance.
 Any unauthorised attempt to use a different system may be a safeguarding concern or disciplinary matter and should be notified to the DSL (if by a child) or to the Headteacher (if by a staff member). - Email may only be sent using the email systems above.
-There should be no circumstances where a private email is used; if this happens by mistake, the DSL/Headteacher/DPO (the particular circumstances of the incident will determine whose remit this is) should be informed immediately. - Staff or pupil personal data should never be sent/shared/stored on email. - If data needs to be shared with external agencies, USO-FX and Egress (from Sept 2018) systems are available from LGfL TRUSTnet. - Internally, staff should use the school network, including when working from home when remote access is available via the RAV3 system. - Pupils in Year lower year groups are restricted to emailing within the school and cannot email external accounts [This service from LGfL TRUSTnet is called SafeMail and can be applied upon request via support.lgfl.net for all pupils or a particular yeargroup] - Appropriate behaviour is expected at all times, and the system should not be used to send inappropriate materials or language which is or could be construed as bullying, aggressive, rude, insulting, illegal or otherwise inappropriate, or which (for staff) might bring the school into disrepute or compromise the professionalism of staff - Pupils and staff are NOT allowed to use the email system for personal use and should be aware that all use is monitored, their emails may be read and the same rules of appropriate behaviour apply at all times.
+There should be no circumstances where a private email is used; if this happens by mistake, the DSL/Headteacher/DPO (the particular circumstances of the incident will determine whose remit this is) should be informed immediately - Staff or pupil personal data should never be sent/shared/stored on email. - o If data needs to be shared with external agencies, Egress systems are available from LGfL. - o Internally, staff should use the school network, including when working from home when remote access is available via the RAV3 system. - Pupils are restricted to emailing within the school and cannot email external accounts - Appropriate behaviour is expected at all times, and the system should not be used to send inappropriate materials or language which is or could be construed as bullying, aggressive, rude, insulting, illegal or otherwise inappropriate, or which (for staff) might bring the school into disrepute or compromise the professionalism of staff - Pupils and staff are NOT allowed to use the email system for personal use and should be aware that all use is monitored, their emails may be read and the same rules of appropriate behaviour apply at all times.
 Emails using inappropriate language, images, malware or to adult sites may be blocked and not arrive at their intended destination.